Keto Bone Broth: A Match Made In Low-Carb Heaven

 Why Should Bone Broth Be Part of Your Keto Diet?

-Bone Broth Helps Reduce “Keto Flu” Symptoms
+Bone Broth and the “Keto Flu”

 To help ease keto flu symptoms, it can be helpful to reintroduce a few extra carbs to make the transition period less intense.
 Bone broth is a good transition food that offers a few grams of carbs, but still fits within the macros of the keto diet plan.
-Besides, what’s more comforting and nourishing than broth when you have the flu?

 Drinking bone broth can also be a preventative measure against the keto flu in the early stages of the keto diet, thanks to the vitamins, minerals, and electrolytes it contains — which brings us to our next point.

-Bone Broth Helps Maintain a Healthy Electrolyte Balance
+Bone Broth Helps Maintain Electrolyte Balance

-When you go low-carb, you’re cutting out the majority of fruit and starchy vegetables, which are two of the richest sources of electrolytes.
+When you go low-carb, you’re cutting out the majority of fruit and starchy vegetables, which are two sources of electrolytes.
 While many foods on the keto diet food list do contain electrolytes, such as avocado, lemon, berries, and leafy greens, if you don’t plan carefully, it’s possible to end up with an electrolyte imbalance.

 How Much Bone Broth Should You Drink on the Keto Diet?

 As we covered above, the amount of bone broth you should drink on the keto diet will depend on your individual macronutrient requirements, and the other types of proteins, carbs, and fats you eat in a day.
-Since bone broth is extremely low carb, most people should be able to safely drink a few cups of bone broth per day without the risk of being kicked out of ketosis.
+Since bone broth is low carb, most people should be able to safely drink a few cups of bone broth per day without the risk of being kicked out of ketosis.

 Let’s take three cups of Kettle & Fire Chicken Bone Broth.
 We know that per cup, the chicken bone broth contains 0 grams of carbs, 1 gram of fat, and 10 grams of protein.
 Therefore, 3 cups would net 0 carbs, 3 grams of fat, and 30 grams of protein.